 Create a INI file and add the following sections:

 2. Configure General Settings (1/2)

-In the General section, provide the following settings in the INI file:
+In the General section of the INI file, add the following settings and the respective values:

-- For name, enter a name, such as
+- For name, enter a name for VM that will be created in vCenter, such as

 UAG-2in this example.